8 Places Where You Can Sell Stuff Fast When You Really Need the Money

 The downside with Amazon is that the company is going to take a cut, so if you’re selling a cheaper item, like a $5 DVD, it may not be worth it.

-If you are concerned with safety (as you might be with Craigslist) or with packing your items (which might happen with Amazon), you can just sell your extra stuff to people you know, at least somewhat.
-You can list your stuff on Facebook for free and, hopefully, receive a response in a just a couple of hours.
+If you are concerned with safety (as you might be with Craigslist) or with packing your items (which might happen with Amazon), you can just sell your extra stuff to people you already know.
+You can list your stuff on Facebook for free and, hopefully, receive a response in just a couple of hours.
 Since your network includes people in your neck of the woods, the transaction can go down quickly.
 If you have something perfect for a specific group, you might post the item on a relevant group’s page.

 Besides Facebook, you can also sell stuff on Instagram.
 Just snap a picture and add a brief description.
 You can even collect payment through PayPal, in order to sell our items to a wider customer base.

 If social media isn’t looking promising, download several different apps where you can sell your used items to local buyers.

 This will take a little planning, but you could host a "raid my closet" party.
 Simply invite your friends, family or coworkers to your house and let them pick out the stuff that they want to buy from you.
 Hopefully, they’ll take all of that stuff that doesn't even fit anymore off your hands by the end of the party.
 Best of all?
 It’s a party, so you’ll have fun at the same time.